The Black Lab is largely used as a sporting dog and is extremely popular in the hunting community, due to the belief that they are talented gun dogs.

 It’s possible for purebred Black Labs to have white, but it will eliminate them from the show ring.
 This isn’t a big problem because they are largely bred as field dogs.

 This well-balanced dog should do well under any circumstances.
-It can be an exemplary family dog, service dog, and show dog.
+It can be an exemplary family dog, service dog, or show dog.
 Its build and appearance should complement its well-roundedness.

 American Black Labs vs English Black Labs